 Exercise regularly

-- Partake in low-impact activities to help ease constipation.
-Workouts like walking, swimming, and yoga help you get moving without putting excess strain on the lower abdominal muscles, preventing pregnancy complications.
+Partake in low-impact activities to help ease constipation and support healthy digestion.
+Workouts like walking, swimming, and prenatal yoga help keep the digestive system moving without putting excess strain on the lower abdominal muscles.
+Even a short daily walk can make a meaningful difference in regularity and help prevent pregnancy complications related to digestive health.

 Take bathroom breaks as needed

-- If you need to go, then go.
-Holding a bowel movement when you feel the urge can lead to straining later on, so take as many bathroom breaks as you need to.
+If you feel the urge to go, do not hold it.
+Holding a bowel movement when you feel the urge can lead to harder stool and straining later on.
+Take bathroom breaks as needed and avoid rushing, as this reduces the temptation to strain.

 Take a prenatal vitamin